Truth Discovery in Sequence Labels from Crowds: Methodology

 \subsubsection{\textbf{Consistency module}}

 The consistency module aims to obtain coherent labels for the sequential labeling task.
 The term $L_{inc}$ as shown in Eq. (\ref{Eq 6}) is a loss function that maintains the sequential label consistency in the inferred aggregation labels.
-To keep the consistency between two successive tokens according to the sequential label rules, it is beneficial to access both the left and the right context.
+It is beneficial to access both the left and right context to keep the consistency between two successive tokens according to the sequential label rules.
 We formulate the bidirectional consistency module considering both previous and succeeding tokens' labels in the sentence as shown in Eq. (\ref{Eq 6}):

 where function $l_{inc}(\cdot,\cdot)$ refers to the consistency loss between two consecutive token labels in aggregated sequential annotations as defined in Eq. (\ref{Eq inc}):

 This function will give $0$ loss if $P(y_{{i_k}+1}^*|y_{i_k}^*)$ is positive meaning the corresponding label sequence of $y_{i_k}^\ast,y_{{i_k}+1}^\ast$ is valid according to sequential label rules, and $1$ if the sequence is invalid. $l_{inc}(y_{i_k-1}^*,y_{{i_k}}^* )$ is calculated similarly.